Thomas Eshelman: Philadelphia Phillies

 Eshelman began the 2019 season in with Reading but was promoted back to Lehigh Valley after six starts with the team, going 0–3 with a 6.28 ERA.

 Baltimore Orioles

-The Phillies traded Eshelman to the Baltimore Orioles for international bonus allocations on June 10, 2019.
+The Phillies traded Eshelman to the Baltimore Orioles in exchange for international bonus allocations on June 10, 2019.
 Eshelman had posted a 1–1 record with a 2.77 ERA, 23 strikeouts, and a complete game for Lehigh Valley at the time of the trade.

-After making three starts for the Norfolk Tides of the International League, the Orioles promoted to the major leagues to start against the Tampa Bay Rays on July 1.
+After making three starts for the Norfolk Tides of the International League, the Orioles promoted Eshelman to the major leagues to start against the Tampa Bay Rays on July 1.
 In his debut, he allowed two runs over five innings pitched.
 On September 2, Eshelman was designated for assignment.